 An Air Cadet Vigilant glider

 In April 2004, I was chosen to head a study into the provision of flying and gliding for youngters in the Air Cadet Organization.
 The study followed another that recommended the near immediate closure of many of the bases used for Air Cadet flying and gliding.
 I and three squadron leaders spent four months researching and writing a report, including comprehensive costings that I was chuffed to discover were still being used several years later.
 Our major recommendation - leaving everything where it was until bases actually closed - saved money, but still didn't go down well with those who aspire to change for change's sake, or to make a name for themselves.
 Ultimately though, I feel we were vindicated.
-Little changed on most of the bases for more than a decade after our study, and most units are still based where we recommended they should stay.
+Most of the bases recommended for closure stayed open, and most cadet flying units are still operating from them.

 The Final Straw